mo-rjr/some-words/devoxx2022/knative.md

 was not so closely tailored to the platform on which it is deployed -- that doesn't feel like the best separation of concerns.
 The business logic is all jumbled up with platform specifics.
-Platform details ought to be a wrapper on top of business logic.
+Platform details ought to be abstracted away from business logic.

 ## Talks
 ## [Knative and Spring -- Bringing Back the func](https://www.devoxx.co.uk/talk/?id=5267)